-Throughout our research on this project, we hope to shed light on the gaps in the existing literature on sex trafficking and signify the importance of fully understanding the factors that make the sex trade so complex.
-We have included statistical information and population data analyses that highlight the severity of the increase in sex trafficking, especially within Peel Region.
-We have also included information on current Canadian legislation around trafficking, as a means of emphasizing that regardless of severe punishments put in place for traffickers, human trafficking persists.
+Throughout the research on this project, the study hopes to shed light on the gaps in the existing literature on sex trafficking and signify the importance of fully understanding the factors that make the sex trade so complicated.
+This assessment included statistical information and population data analysis that highlight the severity of the increase in sex trafficking, especially within the Peel Region.
+Information on current Canadian legislation around trafficking is included, as a means of emphasizing that regardless of severe punishments put in place for traffickers, human trafficking persists.
 Information regarding traditional and new age trafficking techniques, such as gift giving, promises of a better life, and male attention has also been included.
 The central purpose of this review is to convey information and ideas on sex trafficking.
 The review relates to the needs of survivors of sex trafficking and describes the strengths, gaps, and weaknesses of existing and recommended services and programs designed to help survivors.